 - Stop at corners of sidewalks and streets to look for cars and to make sure the drivers see you before crossing.

-It’s not enough to simply buy a bicycle helmet – it should be properly fitted, adjusted, and worn each time you ride.
+A bicycle helmet should be properly fitted, adjusted, and worn each time you ride.
 Helmets come in various sizes, just like hats.
 Size can vary between manufacturers.
 To select and properly fit a bicycle helmet, follow the helmet fitting instructions.
 It may take some time to ensure a proper fit.
 It is easier if you have someone help you adjust the straps.

 Step 1 Size: Measure your head for approximate size.
 Try the helmet on to ensure it fits snuggly.
 While it is sitting flat on top of your head, make sure the helmet doesn't rock side to side.
 Sizing pads come with new helmets; use the pads to securely fit to your head.
 Mix or match the sizing pads for the greatest comfort.
 In your child’s helmet, remove the padding when your child's head grows.
 If the helmet has a universal fit ring instead of sizing pads, adjust the ring size to fit the head.